eudoxia0/eudoxia0.github.io/article/_drafts/i-wish-people-were-more-public.md

 network.
 Finishing a book, and then seeing a friend mark it as "want to read", feels like a moment of closeness.

-I have a friend who lived in Sydney, and now lives in America, and we don't keep in touch too often, because the timezones are inconvenient, but occasionally she likes my book updates, and I like hers, and I will probably never read that avant-garde novel, but I'm glad you are reading it.
-It is like sayin: "You exist.
+I have a friend who lived in Sydney, who has since moved away, and we don't keep in touch too often, because the timezones are inconvenient, but occasionally she likes my book updates, and I like hers, and I will probably never read that avant-garde novel, but I'm glad she is reading it.
+It is like saying: "You exist.
 I exist.
 I remember.
 I wish you happiness."

 # Your Flashcards